arcodetype/darp-rust/readme.md

 > Note: The examples use Docker, but everything works with Podman by substituting `docker` → `podman`.

-> Note: If you switch between Docker and Podman, you must run `darp deploy` again so the reverse-proxy configuration can be refreshed.

 ### Step One: Set Up a Projects Domain

 Initialize darp and configure a folder to be reverse-proxied: